North Tripura district: Administrative divisions

 Subdivision & Blocks.
 There are 3 nos of Sub-Division and 8 nos of Blocks under North Tripura District.

 Political constituencies

 There are eleven assembly constituencies in this district: Pabiachhara, Fatikroy, Chandipur, Kailasahar, Kadamtala-Kurti, Bagbassa, Dharmanagar, Jubarajnagar, Panisagar, Pencharthal and Kanchanpur.

-North Tripura district is in the Lok Sabha constituency of Tripura East, which is shared with Dhalai and South Tripura districts.
+North Tripura district is in the Lok Sabha constituency of Tripura East, shared with Dhalai and South Tripura districts.